repinel/motion_vj/README.md

 videos_extension: avi
 ```

-You must provide it using the `--config-file` option.
-Please see it on the next section.
+You must provide it using the `--config-file` option as pointed by the [Usage](#Usage) section.

 ## Usage

-Once installed, a Dropbox token is needed to start.
-Run `motionvj --get-token` and follow the instructions.
+So that `motionvj` can access a Dropbox account, a Dropbox token needs to be created.
+This will be a one time action, and it can be acomplished running `motionvj --get-token --config-file config.yml`, where `config.yml` is the file detailed by the [Configuration](#Configuration) section of this README.
+Once the token is created, it should be added to the same configuration file.

+To start uploading new videos, just run `motionvj --config-file config.yml`.
+This should upload new videos that end with the extension indicated by the configuration file.
+After a file is uploaded to Dropbox, it is then deleted from the local filesystem.

-For more details, run `motionvj --help`:
+For more options, run `motionvj --help`:

 ```
 Usage: motionvj [options]